anne-urai/lab_wiki/docs/vision/Working_with_me.md

 - Enjoy the learning experience!
     - I'm here to guide and advise you, _not_ to be your teacher.
 In a course, your goal may be to get a good grade for an assignment and mine is to assess your work; a research project is a different game where we're both learning and I'm happy to be shown wrong.

+For Bachelor/Master student projects, I normally start with **meetings on demand**: when you either get stuck or have something to show me (one of these should happen every few weeks), book a meeting through Calendly and send me a short description beforehand.

+---

 # I aspire and promise to
 - **Support you in your research and career**.